KrishnaKondra18/AWS-COST-OPTIMIZATION/README.md

 - Incident: if deletion is accidental, consult logs for snapshot IDs; recovery depends on backups/replicas—treat deletes as irreversible.

 Where to find implementation
 - Implementation, tests, and infra templates live in the repository (see lambda/snapshot-cleaner and infra/ folders).
-README omits full source intentionally—open the implementation module for exact logic and infra artifacts.